MinchinWeb/minchin.pelican.readers.microblog/README.rst

 4. Create a new post in your ``micro`` folder.
 This can be generally be just the text (body) of your post.
-In terms of metadata, ``title`` is unneeded (and ignored), ``slug`` will be auto-generated (based on the post date), and ``date`` will determined from the file creation datetime of the post file (although you may want to provide it in the post metadata).
-Depending on your settings, you may need to provide an ``author``.
-Your post can be in any format Pelican can read (by default, Markdown, ReStructured Text, or HTML).
+In terms of metadata, ``title`` is unneeded (and ignored), ``slug`` will be auto-generated (based on the post date), and ``date`` will determined from the file creation datetime of the post file.
+   If you provide the ``date``, it must be on the first line, in ``key: value`` format.
+The text body will be read as plain text!
 5. Regenerate your Pelican site!

 Sample (Micro) Post File